yawarinti/ohbm-handson-test/README.md

 ## How to run the analysis

+cd code
-From roo folder:
+From code folder:

-pyton3 code/analysis_01.py
+pyton3 analysis_01.py